Iron Pyrite Applications in Resin Bonded Wheels and Brake Linings

 - Iron pyrite is a naturally occurring mineral of sulfur that has a good level of hardness and has a thermal stability profile that is useful in braking and grinding applications, it is also relatively inexpensive and non-toxic.

 - It is used as a frictional additive in the manufacture of brake pads and shoes, as a lubricant, to ensure uniformity in the braking process.
+It may be used in concert with other solid lubricants or fillers

 - It is used in resin bonded wheels as an active filler, enhancing the performance of the overall grinding wheel by increasing levels of porosity, modulating heat conduction and physical strength of the wheel.
+One highly promising use case is in the grinding of rails for the use of high speed railways

 - It has been shown that pyrite is a useful filler in bitumen production, replacing traditional fillers such as limestone and cement; and in small quantities in rubber production